 Hiring managers are likely to have a better view of candidates who explain their record before the background check reveals it.

-How to Run Your Own Pre-Employment Background Check
+How to Run a Background Check on Yourself

 The easiest way to see your background report is to use an employment screening service.
 Then you’ll receive the same information an employer would upon running your background check.